jimhigginson/academic-kickstart/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
-  company = "GenCoin"
-  company_url = ""
+  title = "Academic Clinical Fellow---Oral and Maxillofacial Surgery" company = "University of Birmingham" company_url = ""
-  location = "California"
+  location = "Birmingham"
-  date_start = "2017-01-01"
+  date_start = "2016-08-03"
   date_end = ""
   description = """
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+A prestigious joint clinical and academic training programme with a national training number in oral and maxillofacial surgery.
+Research training and experience was at the Institute of Head and Neck Studies and Education (InHANSE), whilst surgical training was at University Hospitals Birmingham and the Royal Worcestershire Hospital.
   """

 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
+  title = "Trust Doctor---Oral and Maxillofacial Surgery" company = "City Hospitals Sunderland" company_url = ""
-  location = "California"
+  location = "Sunderland"
-  date_start = "2016-01-01"
+  date_start = "2015-08-03"
-  date_end = "2016-12-31"
+  date_end = "2016-08-02"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """
+A busy district general hospital, with substantial hands on experience in dento-alveolar, trauma and skin cancer surgery.
+Emergency experience on the first on-call rota.
+"""

 +++